Climate and Average Weather Year Round in Bakersfield California, United States

 The average hourly wind speed in Bakersfield experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 4.0 months, from March 12 to July 12, with average wind speeds of more than 5.8 miles per hour.
-The windiest day of the year is May 31, with an average hourly wind speed of 6.8 miles per hour.
+The windiest month of the year in Bakersfield is May, with an average hourly wind speed of 6.7 miles per hour.

 The calmer time of year lasts for 8.0 months, from July 12 to March 12.
-The calmest day of the year is September 17, with an average hourly wind speed of 4.7 miles per hour.
+The calmest month of the year in Bakersfield is September, with an average hourly wind speed of 4.8 miles per hour.

 The predominant average hourly wind direction in Bakersfield varies throughout the year.